zablose/docker-images/readme/envs.md

 * Arg - Variable is used as `ARG` during image build;
 * Env - Variable is used as `ENV` inside container;
-* Dc - Variable is set in docker compose file.
+* Dc - Variable is set in a docker compose file.

 | Name                 | Arg,Env,Dc | Default              | Description                                                                                          |
 |----------------------|------------|----------------------|------------------------------------------------------------------------------------------------------|